 - When you make credit searches

 If you have a good credit score then lenders are much more likely to loan you money with a preferential repayment rate.
-This doesn’t mean that having a bad credit score can stop you from loaning money, but it can mean that it becomes tricky to do so.
+This doesn’t mean that having a poor credit score can stop you from loaning money, but it can mean that it becomes tricky to do so.

-Quick tips on improving your credit score before applying for a car loan
+Quick tips on improving your credit score

 - Register on the electoral roll